ONLYOFFICE/Docker-DocumentServer/tests/damengdb/README.md

 After db image and disql binary is ready, you cant deploy stand with flexible develop-build number with simple command:

 	BUILD=<build-number-from-develop> docker compose up -d

+Note: The build number must be set each time the stand is deployed with compose up.